ncsa/Delta_doc/docs/source/user_guide/software.rst

 List of modules in anaconda3_cpu
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The current list of modules available in anaconda3_cpu is shown via "conda list", including TensorFlow and PyTorch:
+The current list of modules available in anaconda3_cpu is shown via ``conda list``, including TensorFlow and PyTorch:

 .. raw:: html